bripkens/pi-setup/SETUP.md

 # Passwordless SSH and Creating Keys.

 We're going to create a key pair that allows you to ssh into your raspberry pi from your laptop without having to use the password every time.
-It
+It's optional; don't do it if you're already bored.
+The ansible script also needs some work to make this work seemlessly.

 To create a new keypair, follow the following instructions.
 This assumes you're on a \*nix flavoured laptop/box.